 The software for all these options are stored in the system and the options can be changed using a security code.
-This code can be obtained from sales@skipper.no or by sending an order to SKIPPER together with the systems serial number.
+This code can be obtained from sales.skipper@jotron.com or by sending an order to SJotron Skipper together with the systems serial number.
 (Obtained by opening the code screen in diagnostics).
 On entering the supplied code number, the system options will be set.
 However, please note that the cabling is different for the repeaters and the main Compact speed log systems, so these are not compatible without replacing the back plate.